EmmaJane22/explorer-scouts/README.md

 * Following peer review, I changed the font size specification to rem.

-* Following peer review, I removed 'intergrity' and 'crossorigin' code from all pages.
+* Following peer review, I removed 'integrity' and 'crossorigin' code from all pages.

 * To improve the Performance score on Lighthouse on the mobile versions of all pages, I removed the hero image animation which was slowing loading speed.